Ideal Weight Charts | Food Pyramid | 1,000 Weight Loss Tips | Weight Loss | Free 30 Day Diet Plan Free 3 Day Diet Plan

 Cauliflower: 2.90 protein grams per cup

 To prepare this recipe you will need the following ingredients which creates two very generous servings: extra virgin olive oil, 1 cup of button mushrooms, 1 cup of broccoli florets, 1 cup of cauliflower florets, 2 cups of snap green beans left long with the strings removed, 2 large carrots peeled with the ends snipped off and 1 large potato that has been peeled and cut in half, length-wise.
-If you're using large carrots, you'll want to cut these into smaller pieces so that they will cook faster.

 You will also need a small sheet of foil; smear with a bit of vegetable or olive oil.

 Place the cleaned vegetables into a deep bowl.
 Add 1 to 2 Tablespoons of extra virgin olive oil and toss them about so that the vegetables are coated with a bit of the oil.
 Add salt and cracked pepper to suit your personal taste.
-Also sprinkle the vegetables with dried parsley and a good dose of lemon pepper.

 Bake in a preheated 350 degree oven until the vegetables are tender.
 Serve with unsweetened ice tea and a chunk of your favorite crusty bread along with a serving of reduced fat margarine.